V0lt4r1s/harry-potter-gen-z/book_1/chapter_4.md

 "Do you mean ter tell me," he growled at the Dursleys, "that this boy -- this boy! -- knows nothin' abou' -- about ANYTHING?"

-Harry thought this was going a bit far.
-He had been to school, after all, and his marks weren't bad.
+Harry thought this was overkill fr.
+He had been to school, and he was cookin in class.

-"I know some things," he said.
-"I can, you know, do math and stuff."
+"I know the shit," he said.
+"I can do math yk."

 But Hagrid simply waved his hand and said, "About our world, I mean.
 Your world.
 My world.
 Yer parents' world."

 "What world?"

-Hagrid looked as if he was about to explode.
+Hagrid was lookin mad triggered fr.

 "DURSLEY!" he boomed.